malo4/LaurieOnTracking/README.md

 To create movies from the tracking data you'll need to have ffmpeg installed.
 You can do this by following the instructions here: https://anaconda.org/conda-forge/ffmpeg (you may need to restart python afterwards).

-# Jupyter Notebooks
-Forked LaurieOnTracking repository, implementing the code from Laurie's lessons into Jupyter notebooks.

-Apart from meaningful comments, these notebooks contain:

-(lesson 5 file) A custom implementation on how to calculate & visualize the top speed a player reached during the game.
-Worth noting that this process allows you to throw away any outlying values (due to player position incorrectly recorded in tracking data).